Where strange fact and stranger fiction collide

 That actually got me thinking.
 Maybe my whole BoaTS philosophy is flawed.
 Maybe I am being too tough on the films.

 Thinking about it more carefully I came to the conclusion that there is a difference between “Inspired” on a true story and “Based” on a true story.
 Serial killer Ed Gien, inspired Robert Bloch to create Norman Bates in Psycho, Tobe Hopper’s Leather Face from The Texas Chainsaw Massacre, and inspired Thomas Harris to create Buffalo Bill in his novel Silence of the Lambs.
-None of these stories proclaim themselves as the “Ed Gien story.”
+None of these stories proclaim themselves as the “Ed Gien Story.”

 One of my favorite movies is Argo.
 I was familiar with the operation to exfiltration six diplomats from post-revolutionary Iran, having seen a show about it on The Discovery Channel, so I knew a bit of the story.
-When I watched the movie I was on the edge of the seat as the Americans attempt to escape, only to be nearly sold out by their own government or caught by astute revolutionary militia.
+When I watched the movie I was on the edge of the seat as the Americans attempt to escape, only to be nearly sold out by their own government or caught by an astute member of a revolutionary militia.
 The scene was very dramatic but well, it didn’t jive with what I knew about what really happened.

 I latter read Tony Mendez’s book, a great read but it is more an argument about why artistic types make great spies than the mission it is named after.
 The first thing not in the movie is that Mendez did not go in alone.
 His partner, has chosen not to have his name revealed even today.
 The idea of the solo agent Mendez going in without backup is more dramatic but not accurate.
 But then again leaving his partners role out of the movie also honors the other agents request for anonymity.